-1. Log in to the Fleet app in your mobile phone.
+1. Log in to the Fleet app on your mobile phone.

 2. Click on the menu icon on the bottom left and select the Dashboard plugin.

-Count current number of active events of the event.
+Count current number of active instances of the event.

 Count how many events of the selected type that has triggered.
 Every time the selected event triggers it will increase the value by one.

 Count how long the event has been active.